DigitalCanvasJourney

 });

-// 💡 Remove this if to check how the UI looks when query breaks
+// 💡 Remove this 'if' to check how the UI looks when query breaks

 if (!res.ok) {